michalpietryka/arma-vehicle-service/README.md

 ### Instalation

-1. copy script files into mission directory, put it into "HVR" subdirectory
+1. copy script files (except `stringtable.csv`) into mission directory, put it into "HVR" subdirectory.
 2. add in **description.ext**:
 ```
 #include "HVR\HvrFunctions.hpp"
 ```
+3. copy `stringtable.csv` file into mission root directory
-3. add code in init parameter for objects that you want to be service area:
+4. add code in init parameter for objects that you want to be service area:
 ```
 [this] call HVR_VS_fnc_setServicePoint;
 ```